Data analytics

 Does your analysis benefit from having a pre-defined, fixed schema?

-With data warehousing, you need to create a pre-defined, fixed schema upfront.
+Data warehouses have a limitation that you need to create a pre-defined, fixed schema upfront.
 With a data lake, you can store data in the original raw format, which doesn’t require you to create and maintain the structure.

 connect a destination for your data transfer